Gundelia: Inflorescence

 The stem divides into ten or more branches, each of which is topped by a compound spiny ovoid inflorescence of 4–8 cm in diameter, which may be covered in dense arachnoid hairs.
-This inflorescence is unusual for members of the family Asteraceae, as each true flowerhead is so far reduced as to only contain one floret, which is surrounded by its own involucre.
-Five to seven of these monofloral flowerheads combine into secondary flowerheads, each subtended by a spiny bract hardly or substantially longer than the secondary flowerheads, with only the centre floret developing a cypsela, and the surrounding ones only producing pollen.
-These secondary flowerheads later break free from the globose assembly of flowerheads that sit on the end of each branch of the stem during the tumbleweed-stage.
+This inflorescence is unusual for members of the family Asteraceae, as each true flower head is so far reduced as to only contain one floret, which is surrounded by its own involucre.
+Five to seven of these monofloral flower heads combine into secondary flower heads, each subtended by a spiny bract hardly or substantially longer than the secondary flower heads, with only the centre floret developing a cypsela, and the surrounding ones only producing pollen.
+These secondary flower heads later break free from the globose assembly of flower heads that sit on the end of each branch of the stem during the tumbleweed-stage.
 Remarkable for a member of the tribe Cichorieae are also the disk florets, a trait that is further only present in Warionia saharae.

-Florets

 The pentameric corollas are usually 7–10  mm long, gloomy purple or yellowish outside, white to bright yellow, greenish, flesh colored or silvery to red purple inside, with spreading narrow lobes of 3–4 mm mm  long  and about 1 mm wide, the tube hairless inside.
 The five merged anthers form a cylinder of 4–6  mm long, yellow or brownish in color.
 The style arms are also brownish.

-Pollen

 Pollen is covered in acute spines.

 Fruit and seed

-The involucral bracts of the secondary flowerheads are merged into a brown, durable, hard cup with a fibery fringe.
+The involucral bracts of the secondary flower heads are merged into a brown, durable, hard cup with a fibery fringe.
 Each contains only one cypsela of about 8 mm long, 5 mm at its widest, somewhat dorsally compressed, narrow at its base and widest beyond halflength, with the pappus at its tip consisting of a 2 mm high cup, narrowest at its base.